kubernetes/website/content/en/docs/tasks/debug/debug-cluster/kubectl-node-debug.md

 that you might use to debug, such as `ip`, `ifconfig`, `nc`, `ping`, and `ps`.
 You can also install other tools, such as `mtr`, `tcpdump`, and `curl`, from the respective package manager.

-Get the following logs from the shell session to look for issues on the Node.
-Note that the root filesystem of the Node will be mounted at `/host`
+The debugging Pod can access the root filesystem of the Node, mounted at `/host`.
+If you run your kubelet in a filesystem namespace, the debugging Pod sees the root for that namespace, not for the entire node.
+For a typical Linux node, you can look at the following paths to find relevant logs:

+`/host/var/log/kubelet.log`
-* `/host/var/log/kubelet.log` - logs from the `kubelet`, responsible for running containers on the node
+: Logs from the `kubelet`, responsible for running containers on the node.

+`/host/var/log/kube-proxy.log`
-* `/host/var/log/kube-proxy.log` - logs from `kube-proxy`, which is responsible for directing traffic to Service endpoints
+: Logs from `kube-proxy`, which is responsible for directing traffic to Service endpoints.

+`/host/var/log/containerd.log`
-* `/host/var/log/containerd.log` - logs from `containerd` process running on node
+: Logs from `containerd` process running on node.

+`/host/var/log/syslog`
-* `/host/var/log/syslog` - shows general messages and info regarding the system
+: Shows general messages and info regarding the system.

-* `/host/var/log/kern.log` - shows kernel logs
+`/host/var/log/kern.log`
+: Shows kernel logs.

 When creating a debugging session on a Node, keep in mind that: